ACRL President Trevor A. Dawes' Presidential Initiative

 Saturday, June 28, 2014, 10:30am - 12:00pm

-The program will bring together leaders in financial advising and higher education to discuss ways in which college students especially can learn how to more effectively manage their finances.
-In addition, the program will highlight ways in which librarians and libraries can partner with others on and off campus to aid our students in these endeavors.
+The program will bring together leaders in financial advising and higher education to discuss the importance of financial education on our college campuses and some ways in which college students especially can learn how to more effectively manage their finances.
+In addition, the program will highlight ways in which librarians and libraries can partner with others on and off campus to develop programs that aid our students in these endeavors.

 |Michelle Singletary, Washington Post Columnist and financial educator||David Eisler, President, Ferris State University|